-With the recent release of my ranking of The Sims 4 Expansion Packs, and since we’re still in party mode for The Sims‘ 25th anniversary, I thought I’d continue with celebrating over 10 years of The Sims 4 by doing a ranking of all the Game Packs released so far.
+With The Sims 4 now being out for over 10 years and The Sims even older still at over 25 years, we should do a ranking of The Sims 4 Game Packs.
 This kind of DLC is unique to The Sims 4, not existing with previous generations of The Sims.
 They serve as something like mini Expansion Packs; not quite big enough to be considered an EP, but too big to be called a Stuff Pack.

 For ranking all The Sims 4 Game Packs, I’ll start with my least favorite and work my way up to my personal number one.
 I should also note that I haven’t actually played all these Game Packs, but I’ll still include them in the list, noting the ones I haven’t played (yet, at least).